US not seeking permanent base in Papua New Guinea - defense secretary

-July 27 (Reuters) - U.S. Secretary of Defense Lloyd Austin said on Thursday during a visit to Papua New Guinea that Washington was not seeking a permanent base in the Pacific Islands nation under a new defence agreement.
+July 27 (Reuters) - U.S. Secretary of Defense Lloyd Austin said on Thursday during a visit to Papua New Guinea that the United States was not seeking a permanent base in the Pacific country but would boost the nation's capability under a new defence agreement.

-Papua New Guinea (PNG) and the United States signed a defence cooperation agreement in May that sets a framework for the U.S. to refurbish PNG ports and airports for military and civilian use. .
+Papua New Guinea (PNG) and the United States signed a defence cooperation agreement in May that sets a framework for the U.S. to refurbish PNG ports and airports for military and civilian use over 15 years.

-The text of the agreement shows that it allows the staging of U.S. forces and equipment in PNG, and covers the Lombrum naval base which is being developed by Australia and the United States.

-Austin met with PNG's Prime Minister James Marape on a visit to discuss the deepening defence ties.
+Austin met PNG Prime Minister James Marape on the first visit by a U.S. defence chief, to discuss deepening ties and announce a U.S. Coast Guard vessel would arrive in August under a separate maritime law enforcement deal.

+French President Emmanuel Macron will arrive in PNG, a resource-rich but largely undeveloped nation north of Australia, on Thursday evening, the first visit by a French leader.
+Macron warned in a speech on Thursday in neighbouring Vanuatu of a "new imperialism" appearing in the Pacific region, testing the maritime and financial sovereignty of small nations.

+"Foreign ships fish illegally here.
+In the region, many loans with Leonine conditions strangle up development," he said.

+The U.S. Coast Guard is boosting its presence in the region under bilateral agreements to patrol the vast exclusive economic zones of island states, although the Solomon Islands and Vanuatu, with closer ties to Beijing, have blocked U.S. Coast Guard port calls.

+Marape said PNG's second-largest city of Lae, a major cargo port, has been designated as a U.S. base for disaster management.

-"I just want to be clear, we are not seeking a permanent base in PNG," Austin told a news conference in the Papua New Guinea capital Port Moresby.
+"I just want to be clear, we are not seeking a permanent base in PNG," Austin told a press conference in the capital, Port Moresby.

+The text of the defence agreement shows that it allows the staging of U.S. forces and equipment in PNG.

-He said the two nations were deepening an existing defence relationship, and would modernise PNG's defence force and boost interoperability.
+Austin said the two countries would modernise PNG's defence force and boost interoperability.

-"Our goal is to make sure we strengthen PNG's ability to defend itself and protect its interest," he added.
+"Our goal is to make sure we strengthen PNG's ability to defend itself and protect its interest," he said.

-The United States and its allies are seeking to deter Pacific island nations from forming security ties with China, a rising concern amid tension over Taiwan, and after Beijing signed a security pact with Solomon Islands.

-Marape on Thursday said the defence cooperation with the U.S. would build up PNG's capability, and was "not for a war joint preparation".
+PNG's parliament has yet to ratify the defence deal, which has been questioned by some opposition politicians concerned about upsetting major trading partner China.
+Marape said his government prioritised diplomacy.

+"In the Pacific we are not about war, we are about peace, tolerance and of course promoting our values of democracy, Christianity ...
+The USA has always been showing that character also in their global footprint," he said.

 "USA do not need PNG's ground to be a launching pad," he told reporters in response to questions.